History of rail transport in Poland: Upper Silesian Railway Company

 In 1851 inside its standard gauge main line, the Upper Silesian Railway Company started to build a narrow gauge network, connecting local mining trams.
 This Oberschlesische Schmalspurbahn (OSSB) survived the nationalization of the standard gauge lines, and in two steps 1920 and 1945 became present day Górnośląskie Koleje Wąskotorowe (GKW).
-By time it was extended to its top length of 233.5 km in 1965.
-A small rest is still busy, offering a tourist passenger service.
+It was extended to its top length of 233.5 km in 1965.
+A small remnant is still busy, offering a tourist passenger service.

 Lower Silesian-Mark Railway

 In 1843, the Lower Silesian-Mark Railway (Niederschlesisch-Märkische Eisenbahn-Gesellschaft, NME) opened its first section from Breslau (Wrocław) to Königszelt (Jaworzyna Śląska).
 In 1846 the line joining Breslau (Wrocław) to Berlin was completed.

 William Railway

 1846 to 1848 the William Railway (Wilhelmsbahn, Kolej Wilhelma) was built in Prussian Upper Silesia to link the Upper Silesian Railway (Kolej Górnośląska, Oberschlesische Eisenbahn) from Cosel (Koźle, now in Polish town Kędzierzyn-Koźle) to the Emperor Ferdinand Northern Railway (Kaiser Ferdinand Nordbahn, Severní dráha císaře Ferdinanda) in Austrian Silesia now Czech Silesia.
 The junction and terminus of both lines at the border was in Oderberg (Bohumín, Bogumin).
 The junction provided the communication between Berlin and Vienna as well as between Warsaw or Kraków and Vienna.